tianmingchu/covid-planning-tool/README.md

 1. Clone the repository.
 2. In the terminal, cd into the project directory.
 3. To run the main program:
-    1. Type 'make' in the terminal (single quotes not included).
-    2. Type './finalproj' in the terminal.
+    0. If you are on EWS, type 'module load llvm/6.0.1' (single quotes not included) in the terminal.
+    1. Run 'make'.
+    2. Run './finalproj'.
     3. To run the landmark path with different values, open main.cpp and modify line 9 to replace the example values.
 Use graph.h to view the function definition.
 4. To run the tests:
-    1. Type 'make test' in the terminal.
+    1. Type 'make test'.
     2. Run './test'